S550608/Assignment2-lella/README.md

 # Nearest airport and route direction to Museum

 1. Vijayawada International Airport.
-2. From the bus stop we need to take the cab then it will go via bundur road to airport.
+2. From the bus stop we need to take the cab then it will go via bundur road to Enikepadu.
+3. Enikepadu to Gudavalli
+4. Gudavalli to RTO Gannavaram
+5. From RTO Gannavaram Turn left towards the Vijayawada International Airport

 ### Unordered list

----
+_ _ _

 * Undavalli Caves
 * Kondapalli Fort